 An exemption is a legal process that erases your criminal record.

 An exoneration is legal protection of your records from government access.
-An Indiana attorney can assist you in filing a petition to have the record deleted.
+An Indiana expungement lawyer can assist you in filing a petition to have the record deleted.

 Indiana: Can A Criminal Record Be Expunged?